Elavenil Valarivan

-Elavenil Valarivan (/ta/) is an Indian sport shooter specializing in the 10 m air rifle event.
-Valarivan has represented India at all major international shooting events, including the World Championships, World Cup, Asian Games, Asian Championships, and the 2020 and 2024 Olympics.
-In recognition of her achievements, she was honored with the Arjuna Award in 2022.
+Elavenil Valarivan (born 2 August 1999) is an Indian sport shooter specialising in the 10 meter air rifle.
+She has represented India at several international shooting events, including the World Championships, World Cup, Asian Games, Asian Championships, and the 2020 and 2024 Summer Olympics.
+She was honored with the Arjuna Award by the Government of India in 2022.

+In the 2026 Asian Games held in September 2026, she won silver medals in the women's 10 meter air rifle individual and team events.